GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Rogue.md

 You are able to acquire a paticular set of abilities not available to the common folk.
 Choose an edge.
 You gain the selected edge.

 ### 7) Hecking Awesome
-If you make a skill check with your kecking good skill, you may choose to add your heroism bonus to your check.
+If you make a skill check with your hecking good skill, you may choose to add your heroism bonus to your check.
 You must finish a long or full rest before doing so again.
-When you replace the bonus d6 of your hecking good skill during an opposed check, you now roll a d20 instead.
+When you replace the bonus d6 of your hecking good skill during an opposed check, you now roll a d20 instead of the d12.

 ### Splash or Specialize
 At levels 5, 8, and 10- you may choose to splash another class into your training or choose instead to specialize.
 If you already specialized, you must splash.